 Eggs

-Greek yogurt is an excellent source of protein, because it’s concentrated in casein protein.
-Most of the liquid part of the yogurt is strained out, which contains the whey.
+Greek yoghurt is an excellent source of protein, because it's concentrated in casein protein.
+Most of the liquid part of the yoghurt is strained out, which contains the whey.
 Casein protein digests slowly and helps repair your muscles overnight or throughout the course of the day.

-100g of Greek yogurt contains about 10g of protein, and can be eaten alone, with berries and almond butter, or mixed into oats (among may other meals and snacks).
+100g of Greek yoghurt contains about 10g of protein, and can be eaten alone, with berries and almond butter, or mixed into oats (among many other meals and snacks).

 READ THESE NEXT: